yamaimo/kumade/README.md

 To lint, execute `kumade lint`.

+### Unit test

+To run unit test, execute `kumade test`.

+If you want verbose output, execute `kumade test_verbose=true test`.

+If you want to run each test file, execute `kumade test_each=true path/to/test_file.py`

 ### Coverage

-To measure coverage and report it, execute `kumade report_coverage`.
+To measure coverage and report it, execute `kumade coverage`.